kent2cky/kent2cky-project-ml-microservice-kubernetes/README.md

 - run `./run_kubernetes.sh` to get the container running on kubernetes

 ### Step 6
-- sit back relax and enjoy your working application :-).
+- sit back, relax and enjoy your working application :-).